cryptocontrol/nodejs-api/README.md

 ## Usage
 First make sure that you've recieved an API key by visiting [https://cryptocontrol.io/apis](https://cryptocontrol.io/apis).
 With the API key, you can write the following code.

-**NOTE**: API access is rate-limited to 5 req/sec and 10,000 req/hour.
-It'll be a good idea to cache your API calls.

 ### Node.js ES6/Typescript
 ```javascript